calibreapp/react-live-chat-loader/README.md

 To create the distribution version and reference it, do the following:

-- In the root of the project, run `yarn build` to build the package into `dist`
+- In the root of the project, run `npm run build` to build the package into `dist`
 - Update `website/package.json` to reference the `dist` build: `"react-live-chat-loader": "../dist"`
 - In the `website` directory run `npm install`
 - In the `website` directory run the server with `npm run dev`